Welcome to the webpage of the research group of Prof. Dr. Simon Stellmer.

 Highlights

-Joining the PanEDM collaboration
+Joining the PanEDM collaboration3

 Why does the Universe contain matter?
 And where did all that antimatter go?
 These very fundamental questions are related to massive CP violation, and miniscule charge deformations in elementary particles (called electric dipole moments, EDMs) might be an approach to shed some light on these mysteries.

-Geodesy meets optics
+Geodesy meets optics4

 Rotation sensors come in all shapes and sizes, and they might find applications in various areas of the geosciences, including geodesy, seismology and exploration.

-Inauguration of the ring laser gyroscopes
+Inauguration of the ring laser gyroscopes5

 Prof. Dr. Simon Stellmer's Quantum Metrology research group celebrates the inauguration of the ring laser experiments on Thursday, February 1 from 13:00.